Folk och Försvar translates roughly as “Society and defence” and our name is a reflection of our current and historic goals.

 We do this through:

 The Folk och Försvar Annual National Conference is the foremost meeting place for the Swedish security and defence policy community.
 The conference is held each year in January at a major winter resort.
 Regular speakers include the Prime Minister, the Ministers of Defence and Foreign Affairs, and the Supreme Commander.
-Through the years, several prominent international representatives have attended the conference as well.
+Through the years, several prominent international representatives have attended the conference.

-The Annual National Conference attracts 400 participants and 30-40 speakers for three days of lectures, discussions and debates, intertwined with socializing and winter sports.
+The Annual National Conference attracts some 400 participants and 60-70 speakers for three days of lectures, discussions and debates, intertwined with socializing and winter sports.
 The conference encourages formal as well as informal conversations between parliamentarians, representatives from trade and industry, political parties, government authorities, youth organizations and various NGOs.

 Folk och Försvar organizes an introductory training in security policy called “Let’s rule a country!”.
 It is a role-play exercise, aimed mainly towards high school students and university students .
 The purpose of “Let’s rule a country!” is to create an understanding of and spark an interest in security policy.
 The participants assume the role of government officials in various fictional countries.
 Each government faces its own set of policy challenges which have to be solved with less-than-perfect information and under time constraints.
 We arrange around 350 “Let’s rule a country!” sessions every year, with over 10 000 participants all over Sweden.